Mourice05/The-Fellowship-of-the-Code-2026/README.md

 # The-Fellowship-of-the-Five
 Lord of the Things - LoTs - The Fellowship of the Code – A Developer's Tale

-"You shall not Starve!" - Gandalf the disturber of Peace
+"You shall not Starve!" - Gandalf the disturber of the Peace

 Table of Contents